BoldGrid/boldgrid-backup/readme.txt

 Release date: Apr 2nd, 2019

+* New feature: Users can now specify a custom folder name for FTP uploads.
 * Update:      Increased precision of "Archive file size" value within progress bar to better show a backup is still occurring and didn't freeze.

 = 1.9.0 =